tjworks/tapdata-docs-en/docs/cloud/quick-start/install-agent.md

 <TabItem value="Windows (64 bit)">

+1. According to the prompts on the page, download the Agent installer and configuration file (**application.yml**).

-1. For easier management of the Tapdata Agent, we recommend moving the downloaded Agent installer to the installation directory of your choice.
+2. For easier management of the Tapdata Agent, we recommend moving the downloaded Agent installer to the installation directory of your choice.
 For example, you can move it to **C:\tapdata** on a Windows system.
 By doing so, you can conveniently access and manage the Tapdata Agent from the designated installation directory.

-2. Double-click the **tapdata.exe** file.

-3. Follow the prompts provided in the command window that appears.
-Right-click inside the window and select **Paste** to input the token information copied during step 3.
-Press the Enter key to proceed.
-If the launch is successful, the command window will automatically close.
+3. Double-click on **tapdata.exe** in the Agent installation directory to complete the installation.
+After a successful launch, the command window will automatically close.

 4. (Optional) Double-click the **status.bat** in the Agent installation directory to check the status of the Agent.
 The following is an example of a normal startup.